Dr Molly Elizabeth Victoria Swanson

 BSc(Hons), PhD (Anatomy)

 I am a post-doctoral research fellow in the Motor Neuron Disease (MND) lab in the School of Biological Sciences and the Centre for Brain Research, University of Auckland.
 I am currently funded by the Neurological Foundation of New Zealand's First Fellowship.

 My research focuses on understanding how the immune cells of the brain, called microglia, change in neurodegenerative diseases.
 Microglia normally function to help the brain heal from damage and/or disease.
 There is increasing evidence that microglia become dysfunctional in neurodegenerative diseases, which can be toxic to neurons thereby contributing to disease.
 Because of their potential to both help and harm the brain throughout disease, understanding how they change in disease is key to developing potential therapies.

-My current project has identified how microglia are altered in Alzheimer’s Disease.
-I utilise post-mortem human brain tissue to identify microglia in human disease.
-I then develop novel automated analysis pipelines to quantify microglial changes and relate these changes to anatomy and pathological hallmarks.
-I aim to extend these methodologies and develop new tools to next investigate microglia in MND.
+My PhD identified how microglia are altered in Alzheimer’s Disease.
+I utilised post-mortem human brain tissue to identify microglia in human disease.
+I then developed novel automated analysis pipelines to quantify microglial changes and relate these changes to anatomy and pathological hallmarks.
+I aim to extend these methodologies and develop new tools to investigate microglia in MND.
 Such research will contribute to our understanding of how microglia contribute to MND at different stages of disease.

 Areas of expertise